Bereavement Support

 If we are notified of the death of the main policyholder:

-If you need to drive a policyholder's vehicle bur are not currently insured on the policy, please call us and we can discuss adding you as a named driver.
+If you need to drive a policyholder's vehicle but are not insured on the policy, please call us, and we can discuss adding you as a named driver.
 This will be subject to cost and eligibility.

-If we are notified if the death of a named driver:
+If we are notified of the death of a named driver:

 If we are notified of the death of the main policy holder:

-• The policy will remain in place for a period of time dependent on your circumstances, we will discuss this when you contact us.The policy will remain in place for a period of time dependent on your circumstances, we will discuss this when you contact us.
+• The policy will remain in place for a period dependent on your circumstances – we will discuss this when you contact us.The policy will remain in place for a period dependent on your circumstances – we will discuss this when you contact us.

 If we are notified of the death of a joint policy holder:

-If an insured property is unoccupied or becomes unoccupied at any time, it's important to let us know so we can make sure the cover is still valid.
+If an insured property is unoccupied or becomes unoccupied at any time, it's important to let us know so we can check the cover is still valid.

 When we are notified of the account holder's death:

-If your spouse/civil partner has passed and holds a Tesco Bank ISA:
+If your spouse/civil partner has died and holds a Tesco Bank ISA:

 • You may be eligible to add their remaining tax-free allowance to a new or existing ISA.
-You can speak to an estate representative who will be able to discuss your options.You may be eligible to add their remaining tax-free allowance to a new or existing ISA.
-You can speak to an estate representative who will be able to discuss your options.
+You can speak to an estate representative who can discuss your options.You may be eligible to add their remaining tax-free allowance to a new or existing ISA.
+You can speak to an estate representative who can discuss your options.

 If we are notified of the death of a child account holder: